guitarvydas/guitarvydas.github.io/_posts/2023-10-29-Experimenting With ChatGPT As My Ghost Writer.md

 - OhmJS
 	- syntax-defining language based on PEG
 	- PEG opens up a new world in language creation
-	- OhmJS is based on PEG ; OhmJS is a "better PEG"
+	- OhmJS is language based on PEG ; OhmJS is a "better PEG"
 	- OhmJS is used in this drawware workflow
 - RWR
 	- SCN (nano-DSL) that allows writing *semantics* code for use with OhmJS without needing to write JavaScript